SNAP Benefits in Minnesota: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Managing your SNAP benefits helps you budget for groceries and stay on top of your monthly food allowance and renewal dates.
+Managing your SNAP benefits helps you make the most of your monthly food budget and avoid any interruptions in assistance.

 How to Check Your EBT Balance

-Knowing your EBT card balance helps you plan your shopping trips.
-You can check your balance by calling the customer service number on the back of your card or by looking at your last grocery store receipt.
+Knowing your balance helps you plan your shopping trips.
+You can check your Minnesota EBT card balance online through the EBT Edge portal or by calling the number on the back of your card.

 EBT Deposit Schedule in Minnesota

 In Minnesota, SNAP benefits are deposited onto your EBT card between the 4th and the 13th of each month.
-The exact date depends on the last digit of your case number.
+The exact day depends on the last digit of your case number.

 Renewing Your SNAP Benefits

 To continue receiving SNAP benefits, you must renew them periodically.
-This process is also called recertification.
-Your local office will send you a notice when it is time to renew.
+Your local agency will send you a renewal form in the mail before your certification period ends.
+This period is typically every 6 to 12 months.

 EBT Deposit Schedule in Minnesota

-In Minnesota, SNAP benefits are deposited between the 4th and 13th of each month.
-Your specific date is determined by the last digit of your case number, which helps you plan your grocery budget.
+In Minnesota, your SNAP benefits are deposited between the 4th and 13th of each month.
+Your specific payment date is based on the last digit of your case number, helping you plan your grocery budget.

 How to Check Your EBT Card Balance

-Check your balance via the ebtEDGE portal, by calling the number on your card, or on an ATM receipt.
-The Benny app also shows your balance and helps you get cashback on eligible purchases.
+You can check your EBT balance through the state's online portal, by calling the number on your card, or on your last store or ATM receipt.
+Apps like Benny also show your balance and help you earn cashback.

 Check Your Minnesota EBT Balance